-First Friday Tips
+Tips for Visiting First Friday

 - The First Friday attendees are predominantly young people, but all ages can be seen browsing the various galleries.

 - The shuttle options have varied over the years, and sometimes from month-to-month.
-Beginnig February 2017 there are three shuttle routes: Grand Avenue, Roosevelt Row/Central, and Warehouse/Downtown.
-All three routes will intersect at the Connector Hub at Arizona Center, 400 E. Van Buren St., where parking will be validated for the first two hours for First Friday trolley riders.
-If you don't want to drive, use Valley Metro Rail.
+Since February 2017, there have been three shuttle routes: Grand Avenue, Roosevelt Row/Central, and Warehouse/Downtown, all of which intersect at the Connector Hub at Arizona Center (400 East Van Buren Street).

 - If you are on a schedule, or just don't want to take a shuttle, there are places to park along the street nearly everywhere on the First Friday routes, but some may have meters.

 - First Friday is an opportunity for people with political beliefs, condos to sell, petitions to sign, or other information to share to be out and about.
 If you aren't interested, just be polite and say "no thanks."